BCC-CA/BCC-CA_XMLSigningClient/Readme.md

 If any single charecter of the signed XML is changed, the signed XML would not be verified.

+The generated XML from data may not exactly like this, whatever the generated XML format is, the main thing is the server should be able to generate the XML from data and read the data from XML with or without multiple `<Signature>` element because any XML is a representation of a web form and each web form may have multiple verification steps, so each XML may have multiple signatures.

 Signature verification API is implemented in [**here** for ASP.Net](https://github.com/AbrarJahin/XML-Signer-ASP.NetCore-PostGRE/blob/master/Controllers/api/XmlFilesController.cs#L35).
 For other languages, implementation would be like that.

-The signature contains the *x509 certificate* of the user so that the certificate can be verified easily and we can know who have signed the file along with the status of his certificate at that time.
+The signature contains the *x509 certificate* of the user so that the certificate can be verified easily and we can know who has signed the file along with the status of his certificate at that time.
 The certificate can be found in the **X509Certificate** tag inside the **Signature** tag.

 ## Invoking the desktop client to sign the XML File